boostercloud/booster/docs/README.md

 That will generate a file called `stock-moved.ts` under the proper `<project-root>/src/events` directory.
 You can also create the file manually, but we recommend using the generator and avoid dealing manually with boilerplate code.

+Note:

+> Generating an event with the same name as an already existing one will prompt the user for confirmation

 #### Registering events in the event store

 Creating an event file is different than storing an event instance in the event store.
 In Booster terminology, the latter receives the name of `registering` an event.
 As said before, Booster applications are event-sourced, which means that all the events are stored forever.
 Imagine this store as an infinite log used by the [reducer functions](#4-entities-and-reducers) to recreate the application's current state.